-Sonnedix España EquityCo S.L.U., incorporated in Spain, holds 100% shares of the Company and is therefore the parent company.
+VE Sonnedix Equityco S.L., incorporated in Spain, holds 100% shares of the Company and is therefore the Parent company.

-The Company entered into a loan agreement with the shareholder as disclosed in note 7.
+The Company entered into a loan agreement with the shareholder as disclosed in note 7, the interest accrued thereon has been disclosed in note 5.
+No other balances are outstanding with the related parties.